 The traditional year is given a name, it is not exactly a year, it is more like an era, for now since 1989, “an era of peace and tranquility” is being observed.

 Jupiter completes its revolution around the sun in 12 years.
 These years are usually names as animals.
-2018 Gregorian year will be the year of Dog in China.
+2018 Gregorian year was the year of Dogs in China.

-02-North Korea will ring in the year 107: The people of North Korea are using The Juche Calendar since July 8, 1997, together with Christ birth chronology.
+The people of North Korea are using The Juche Calendar since July 8, 1997, together with Christ’s birth chronology.

 Their calendar started in 1912, with the birth year of Kim ll-sung, the founder and the eternal president of North Korea.

-01-1439 Hijri will be followed by Saudi Arabia this year: Saudi Arabia is a Muslim country and it follows Islamic lunar calendar.
-The chronology starts from Hijra, the date of Prophet Mohammad and the first Muslim migration to Madina (622 AD).
+Saudi Arabia is a Muslim country and it follows the Islamic lunar calendar.
+The chronology starts from Hijra, the date of Prophet Mohammad, and the first Muslim migration to Madina (622 AD).

 According to this calendar, the new day and date start with the sunset.
 The month begins with the sighting of a new moon (the crescent moon).